Halesowen Abbey: Abbatial elections

 The way of compromission was followed with greater success on 9 March 1486, after the death of Abbot John Derby.
-On this occasion the father abbot from Welbeck was accompanied by the abbot of Beauchief.
-It seems that the convent quickly agreed on a panel empowered to carry out the election: the subprior Thomas Bridge, Henry Edgbaston, Richard Hill, John Saunders, Thomas Cockseye and John Birmingham.
+On this occasion, the father abbot from Welbeck was accompanied by the abbot of Beauchief.
+It seems that the convent quickly agreed on a panel empowered to carry out the election: the subprior Thomas Bridge, Henry Edgbaston, Richard Hill, John Saunders, Thomas Cockseye, and John Birmingham.
 They were given from 11:00 to 13:00 to make a decision.
-Before the time had elapsed, Richard Hill was authorised to make the announcement that Bridge had been elected abbot, to unanimous approval.
-The visiting abbots made a diligent examination of the process and could find nothing wrong with either the election or the man chosen, so took him into the church for installation in his seat.
+Before the time had elapsed, Richard Hill was authorised to announce that Bridge had been elected abbot, to unanimous approval.
+The visiting abbots made a diligent examination of the process and could find nothing wrong with either the election or the man chosen, so they took him into the church for installation in his seat.

-Over two centuries the essentials of the process did not change, although on 4 July 1505 it brought a very quick outcome, as there was little to discuss.
+Over two centuries, the essentials of the process did not change, although on 4 July 1505, it reached a swift conclusion because there was little to discuss.
 Thomas Wilkinson, Abbot of Welbeck, was accompanied to Halesowen by the abbot of Dale, Richard Nottingham, after the death of Thomas Bridge.
-Once again, proceedings began with the Mass of the Holy Spirit and a procession to the chapter house, where Wilkinson solemnly warned any who were excommunicated, suspended or under interdict to withdraw before the election commenced.
+Once again, proceedings began with the Mass of the Holy Spirit and a procession to the chapter house, where Wilkinson solemnly warned any who were excommunicated, suspended, or under interdict to withdraw before the election commenced.
 There followed an invocation of the Holy Spirit.
 It seems that Edmund Green, prior of Hornby, a small Lancashire dependency of Croxton Abbey, immediately emerged as favourite.
-After the convent and the visiting abbots had assured themselves that his reputation and holiness of life were of the required standard, Wilkinson and Nottingham approved, ratified and confirmed his election and affixed their seals to the election return.
-The convent and abbots moved back to the church and sang Te Deum laudamus.
+After the convent and the visiting abbots had assured themselves that his reputation and holiness of life were of the required standard, Wilkinson and Nottingham approved, ratified, and confirmed his election and affixed their seals to the election return.
+The convent and the abbots returned to the church and sang Te Deum laudamus.